Marcell Ozuna Preview, Player Props: Braves vs. Rockies

 Marcell Ozuna At The Plate

-- Among qualifying batters in MLB play, he ranks 53rd in batting average, 46th in on-base percentage, and eighth in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 49th, his on-base percentage ranks 41st, and he is eighth in the league in slugging.

-- Ozuna will look to extend his seven-game hitting streak.
-He's batting .421 with two homers during his last outings.
+- Ozuna will look to extend his eight-game hitting streak.
+He's batting .368 with two homers in his last outings.

-- Ozuna has picked up a hit in 69.3% of his 114 games this year, with multiple hits in 21.9% of those games.
+- Ozuna has reached base via a hit in 80 games this year (of 115 played), and had multiple hits in 26 of those games.

-- Ozuna has an RBI in 42 of 114 games this year, with multiple RBI in 19 of them.
+- Ozuna has an RBI in 43 of 115 games this season, with multiple RBI in 20 of them.
 He has also driven in three or more of his team's runs in six contests.

+- He has scored in 44.3% of his games this season, with two or more runs scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.